wallandall/todo-api/README.md

 ### should not create todo with invalid body data
 This test checks for the creation of invalid entries and expects a return code of 400 if there is no text submitted

+### should get all todos
+This test passes if the test returns two Todo's from the database.

 ## To run the above test type the below command

 ```